destinyae/momoka/README.md

 ## Why do we need to use DA?

 EVM can store state indefinitely, but at a cost; blockchains were designed for trustless transactional systems.
 EVM is secured by the network and mined into the chain; the data on-chain is immutable and verifiable at any time, ensuring trust.
 However, storing data on-chain is expensive, and EVM machines can only process a limited number of transactions per block based on maximum gas limits.
-Polygon is a shared block space; and at the moment has challenges scaling beyond 50-100 TPS.
+Polygon is a shared block space, and at the moment has challenges scaling beyond 50-100 TPS.
 With 2-second block times, some latency is unavoidable, and max gas limits per block make scaling challenging, if not impossible.
 For context, Twitter experiences peak rates of 25,000 TPS; while LENS may not require this level of capacity yet, scalability is a critical consideration.
 This is where DA layers come in; they offer a more affordable solution for storing data with a one-time payment, backed by mathematical guarantees and a history of decreasing hardware costs over time.
 Moreover, these DA layers are decentralized, preserving this aspect of the system.
 DA enables scalability beyond 25,000 TPS, and even more; if we aim to revolutionize the world of core social ownership, we must be able to scale accordingly.

 ## What are transactions on EVM machines?